 Preparation is key, and it's important to know that, because if you run out of alcohol on Thanksgiving or Christmas day, you may be out of luck depending on where you live in New England.

-According to Vine Pair and Reason, because I believe in due diligence, here are the three New England states where you're out of luck, the two where you can go crazy, and the one New England state where bars and restaurants are your only choice.
+According to Vine Pair and Reason, here are the three New England states where you're out of luck, the two where you can go crazy, and the one where bars and restaurants are your only choice.